 As mentioned above, our beneficiaries can withdraw up to $400,000 of our SRS funds tax-free.
-This implies that an individual would have withdrawn his or her funds in the most tax-efficient manner – $40,000 for 10 years without having additional taxable income.
-This way, the individual’s taxable income would have been $20,000 and income tax bill would be $0.
+This implies that an individual would have withdrawn his or her funds in the most tax-efficient manner – i.e. $40,000 a year for 10 years without having additional taxable income.
+This way, the individual’s taxable income would have been $20,000 and their income tax bill would be $0.
 This amount may be prorated if we started our withdrawals before passing on.

 #7 How Much Funds Do You Require In Retirement?

 On CPF LIFE, we will only receive the payout we are eligible for, based on our retirement sum and the CPF LIFE plan – Standard, Basic or Escalating – that we have selected.
-There’s no room to withdraw more, but we can put back withdrawals into CPF LIFE if you wish.
+There’s no room to withdraw more, but we can put back withdrawals into CPF LIFE if we wish.

 On the SRS scheme, we can withdraw as much or as little as we want.
 We can also adjust the amount yearly as required.
 We just also have to consider our tax liabilities and the 10-year withdrawal window.

 You Can Go Beyond CPF And SRS To Safeguard Your Retirement

 Making top-ups to our CPF Special Account and our SRS account are just two ways we can build our retirement nest egg.
 We can also invest more on our own outside of these two retirement schemes.